Dickey Lee Hullinghorst: Biography

 Born Dickey Lee Shepard (named after her father, Richard), in Maywood, Nebraska, Hullinghorst earned a bachelor's degree in sociology from the University of Wyoming in 1965 and has completed graduate work in public policy at the University of Colorado, Denver.
-She has worked as a computer programmer for the U.S. Department of Housing and Urban Development in Washington, DC, as legislative affairs director for the Colorado Open Space Council from 1979 to 1980 and as senior vice president for Herrick S. Roth Associates, a Denver public policy consulting firm, from 1980 to 1985.
+She has worked as a computer programmer for the U.S. Department of Housing and Urban Development in Washington, D.C., as legislative affairs director for the Colorado Open Space Council from 1979 to 1980 and as senior vice president for Herrick S. Roth Associates, a Denver-based public policy consulting firm, from 1980 to 1985.

 Starting in 1985, Hullinghorst worked as Intergovernmental Relations Director for Boulder County, Colorado.
 She spearheaded the 2003 creation of the "Boulder County Countywide Coordinated Comprehensive Development Plan Intergovernmental Agreement," or "Super IGA," governing Boulder County development and land-preservation policies over a two-decade timeframe.
 In recognition of this work, she received the Metro Vision First Place Award from the Denver Regional Council of Governments (DRCOG) and the National Association of Counties (NACo) intergovernmental cooperation award.
 She also received the Local Government Collaboration Gold Award for work on an IGA targeting Colorado State Highway 42 revitalization.
 Additionally, Hullinghorst's position entailed lobbying the state legislature on behalf of Boulder County.
 Hullinghorst retired in December 2007 upon announcing her campaign for the state legislature.

 She has served on a number of local boards and commissions, including Boulder County's Parks and Open Space Advisory Committee, Healthy Communities Steering Committee, Resource Conservation Advisory Board, and Mental Health Center Board, as well as the city of Boulder's Blue Ribbon Commission on Revenue Stability.
 During the early 1980s, Hullinghorst received gubernatorial appointments to the Colorado Mined Land Reclamation Board, the Front Range Project Steering Committee, and the Metropolitan Water Roundtable.
 She helped found the Colorado Open Lands Board, and served on the boards of EcoCycle, Political Action for Conservation, and PLAN Boulder County.
 Hullinghorst also once played oboe with the Longmont symphony.

 A veteran of Democratic Party politics, Hullinghorst was a delegate to the 1976 Democratic National Convention and has served in a number of roles with the Boulder County Democratic Party, as a precinct committeeperson, member of the central and executive committees, finance chair, GOTV co-chair, county vice-chair, and as county chair from 1975 to 1979.
 She has also served on the executive committee of the Colorado Democratic Party, and vice-president of the Colorado Women's Political Caucus in the 1970s and as president of the Colorado Democratic Women's Political Action from 2000 to 2002.

 Hullinghorst currently lives in Gunbarrel, Colorado.
 Her husband, Bob Hullinghorst, was Boulder County Treasurer.
 They have one daughter, Lara.